junicodes/relianceHMOAPITest/README.md

 ## Local Setup
 To run the application locally

+Firstly:

-Firstly clone the project from github and
+clone the project from github
+Run -> composer update
+to get the dependencies and dev dependencies

+Secondly:
+Then run -> php artisan serve

 ## Security Vulnerabilities